SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-02-no-masks-new-wave.md

-We know pretty much who the major suspects should be, at least behind the scenes as _les eminences grises_, funding and orchestrating the effort: Republicans, who oppose public health measures apparently because "government bad always everwhere", and the travel industry who prioritize their profits above all else, including traveller safety.
+We know pretty much who the major suspects should be, at least behind the scenes as _les eminences grises_, funding and orchestrating the effort: Republicans, who oppose public health measures apparently because "government bad always everywhere", and the travel industry who prioritize their profits above all else, including traveller safety.

 Is that what happened?